The Villages Neighborhoods: Where to Live in Florida’s Popular Retirement Community

 One of the Village of Alhambra's main advantages is its proximity to various community golf courses, such as El Santiago and Glenview.
 Both of these courses feature 27 challenging holes.
 Glenview has three nine-hole circuits, including "Talley Ho," "Fox Run," and "Stirrup Cup."
 But on the other hand, El Santiago features a less demanding layout.

-Although golfing is pretty common in the neighborhoods throughout The Villages, residents of this neighborhood can check out other attractions such as the Savannah Center, which is a large venue that hosts various concerts each month.
+Although golfing is pretty common in the neighborhoods throughout The Villages, there are fun things to do near The Villages, FL, beyond golf, too.
+Case in point: Residents of the Village of Alhambra can check out other attractions such as the Savannah Center, a large venue that hosts various concerts each month.
 Some of the acts that perform there include tributes to legendary artists such as Tina Turner.

 And not only is it convenient for golf, but the proximity of the Glenview Country Club to the Village of Alhambra also allows residents to enjoy popular dining options at its very own buffet.